 HOW FORSYTH SCHOOL DEVELOPED

 Forsyth’s one-of-a-kind campus supports and defines the children’s educational experience as they move through the houses.
 At the core of the campus are 6 repurposed, historic houses, all built between 1924-1930 and listed on the National Register of Historic Places, that have been renovated to provide spacious classrooms, a library, and lunchroom spaces.
 (Adaptive reuse since 1965 when Forsyth's first house was purchased.)
-The adjoining backyards have been converted into playgrounds and athletic fields.
+The adjoining backyards have been converted into gardens, playgrounds and athletic fields.
 Through the years, new construction has augmented Forsyth’s historic buildings with athletic and performing arts facilities, science labs, and additional classroom space.

 While the campus has grown as property has become available, the leadership of Forsyth School has been very stable and strong.
-Since its founding in 1961, Forsyth has had only four Heads of School.
+Since its founding in 1961, Forsyth has had only five Heads of School.
 Each of these Heads of School represents distinct eras in the School’s history and development.

 1961-1977: Mary Dunbar >> Founder Mary Dunbar was an innovator who recruited teachers who shared her vision and philosophy of creative learning that emphasized the importance of instilling confidence and self-discipline.
 Despite being financially strapped during the Dunbar years, Forsyth School grew quickly from 14 pre-school children in 1961 to an enrollment of 270 students in Pre-K – Grade 6 by 1970.
 Not surprisingly, overcrowding was an issue.
 In 1974, ISACS accepted Forsyth as an accredited member noting that Forsyth was a “lovely intimate small school doing an excellent job for the community;” however, the School was “very crowded.”
 When Mrs. Dunbar retired, Assistant Head and long-time teacher Ellen Mutrux served as interim Head of the School.